 2. Why do some women need hormone replacement therapy during menopause?

-Hormone therapy helps women whose menopausal symptoms -- hot flashes, night sweats, insomnia, mood swings, vaginal dryness -- are severe and affecting her quality of life.
-Are your symptoms serious enough to warrant taking hormones?
+Hormone therapy helps women whose menopausal symptoms -- hot flashes, night sweats, insomnia, mood swings, vaginal dryness -- are severe and affecting their quality of life.

 3. What else can I do to ease menopause symptoms?

 There are many things you can do to curb hot flashes, night sweats, insomnia, vaginal dryness, and lost libido.